 No one is born with complete bladder control.
-You learn this as you grow and mature.
-The brain trains the bladder by telling it when to empty.
-A pattern of frequency and urgency can be changed.
+Your brain trains your bladder by telling it when to empty.
 You can re-train your bladder and learn good voiding (peeing) habits at any age.

-Urgency - the feeling that you have to empty your bladder before it’s full.
+- Urgency is the feeling that you have to empty your bladder before it’s full.

-Frequency - how often you need to empty your bladder.
+- Frequency is how often you need to empty your bladder.

 How to control urgency